backstage/mkdocs-techdocs-core/README.md

 ## Changelog

+### 0.0.14

+- Upgrade plantuml-markdown to 3.4.2 with support for external file sources. [#18](https://github.com/backstage/mkdocs-techdocs-core/pull/18)

 ### 0.0.13

 - Fixed issue where the whole temp directory could be included in the built site output. [#7](https://github.com/backstage/mkdocs-techdocs-core/issues/7)